 Small Purchases That Make Big Ones Last Longer

-9. Smartphone Case
+10. A Smartphone Case

-10. Antivirus Software
+11. Antivirus Software

-Your desktop computer isn’t at risk of being dropped on the ground, but it could suffer even more serious damage as a result of a virus or other malware.
-Viruses can damage your files, Trojan horses can steal your personal data for purposes of identity theft, and ransomware can make your computer nonfunctional until you pay a fee to release it.
+Your desktop computer isn’t at risk of being dropped on the ground, but it could suffer even more severe damage as a result of a virus or other malware.
+Viruses can damage your files and Trojan horses can steal personal data, like your credit card or savings account information.
+Then there’s ransomware, which can make your computer nonfunctional until you pay a fee to release it.

-11. Sewing Kit
+12. A Sewing Kit

 How Much It Can Save You: In theory, your sewing kit could save you the cost of replacing entire garments, from a $30 shirt to a $400 sports coat, just because they have minor damage.
-At a minimum, it will save you from having to pay a tailor $20 a pop for simple repairs.
+At a minimum, it will save you from having to pay a tailor $20 a pop for simple fixes.

-12. Shoe Polish
+13. Shoe Polish

-How Much It Can Save You: According to Popular Mechanics, you can extend the life of your leather shoes “by years” with regular polishing and conditioning.
-If a $100 pair of shoes currently lasts you two years, and you can extend that to four, that works out to a savings of $25 per year.
+How Much It Can Save You: According to Popular Mechanics, you can extend the life of your leather shoes by years with regular polishing and conditioning.
+If a $100 pair of shoes currently lasts you two years and you can extend that to four, that works out to a savings of $25 per year.

 Small Purchases That Replace Repeat Purchases